 Again, you can have these conversations and videos transcribed and edited to form the basis of your content.

-Creating Your First Ebook: 3.
-Planning in your productivity time.
+Writing Workflow 3.
+Planning in your productivity time

 We all have different times of the day where we find it easier to focus and to get tasks done, especially if we are finding a task like creating an ebook something which needs to be broken down into smaller chunks.